How and Where We Work

 - Investing in policy and systems-level changes

-- Maintaining a commitment to addressing structural racism and increasing equitable opportunities for good health
+- Maintaining a commitment to increasing equitable opportunities for good health

 While there are a number of avenues to becoming a state where everyone has an opportunity to be healthy, our focus in this pursuit is centered on the following:

-- Early Childhood—Every young child (ages 0-5) in North Carolina has the opportunity and resources to be healthy and well-prepared for success in school, work, and life.
+- Early Childhood: Every young child from birth to age five in North Carolina has the opportunity and resources to be healthy and well-prepared for success in school, work, and life.

 - Healthy Communities: Every community in North Carolina has the conditions for good health.

 - Healthy Food: Everyone in North Carolina has access to healthy food.